MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMStatusFilterRule.md

 ```

 ### -SiteCode
-Specifies a System Center Configuration Manager site code that defines the status rule.
+Specifies a Configuration Manager site code that defines the status rule.

 ```yaml
 Type: String